PipeRift/rift/content/docs/development/setup.md

 Rift uses a custom build process for LLVM which comes packed conveniently with the project, but requires manual setup.

-This build can be easily triggered running the script `Programs/SetupLLVM.bat` (or `Programs/SetupLLVM.sh` on MacOS/Linux).
+This build can be easily triggered running the script `python Programs/SetupLLVM.py`.

 Sit and get comfortable, this might take a while.

-Optionally, you could use a pre-built LLVM installation instead on MacOS or Linux.
+Optionally (but not recommended), you could use a pre-built LLVM installation instead on MacOS or Linux.
 Not on Windows however, since its installation of LLVM does not contain certain elements that are required for us to build Rift.

 ## Configure & Build